Lemon Tree Passage - Tanilba Bay

 Lemon Tree Passage - Tanilba Bay faces educational challenges, with performance metrics placing it in the bottom quartile of areas assessed nationally

-The area faces educational challenges, with university qualification rates at 11.5%, significantly below the NSW average of 32.2%.
+The area faces educational challenges, with university qualification rates at 11.5%, significantly lower than the NSW average of 32.2%.
 This presents both a challenge and an opportunity for targeted educational initiatives.
-Bachelor degrees are most common at 8.0%, followed by postgraduate qualifications at 2.0% and graduate diplomas at 1.5%.
-Trade and technical skills are prominent, with 45.0% of residents aged 15+ holding vocational credentials - advanced diplomas at 9.9% and certificates at 35.1%.
+Bachelor degrees are the most common at 8.0%, followed by postgraduate qualifications (2.0%) and graduate diplomas (1.5%).
+Trade and technical skills are prominent, with 45.0% of residents aged 15+ holding vocational credentials – advanced diplomas at 9.9% and certificates at 35.1%.

-A substantial 24.0% of the population is actively pursuing formal education, including 8.6% in primary education, 7.5% in secondary education, and 2.0% in tertiary education.
-Tanilba Bay Public School provides local educational services within Lemon Tree Passage - Tanilba Bay, enrolling 379 students as of the latest data.
-The area offers varied educational conditions, with one school focusing exclusively on primary education while secondary options are available in surrounding areas.
-Local school capacity is limited at 5.4 places per 100 residents compared to the regional average of 11.8, leading many families to travel for schooling.
+A substantial 24.0% of the population is actively pursuing formal education, including 8.6% in primary, 7.5% in secondary, and 2.0% in tertiary education.
+Tanilba Bay Public School serves the local educational needs within Lemon Tree Passage - Tanilba Bay, with an enrollment of 379 students as of the latest data.
+The area has varied educational conditions, with one school focusing exclusively on primary education, while secondary options are available in surrounding areas.
+Local school capacity is limited, with only 5.4 places per 100 residents compared to the regional average of 11.8, leading many families to travel for schooling.

 Frequently Asked Questions - Education